aeternity/protocol/node/api/channels_api_usage.md

 #### Get contract calls
 Each participant persists contract call results locally.
-It is not required of both participants to share the same list of contract calls as this does not impact consesus bethween them.
+It is not required of both participants to share the same list of contract calls as this does not impact consensus between them.
 Any participant can prune his local set of calls in order to free some memory.
 In order to inspect the result value of a contract call, a participant sends a WebSocket message
 ```